As a young teen in 1996, my first student approached me about taking lessons and I fell in love with teaching

-, in 2009 I embraced online teaching
+, in 2009 I expanded my studio to embrace online students

-as one of the early music teachers offering lessons to students worldwide via Skype, FaceTime, and Zoom.
-I have since enjoyed troubleshooting challenges and inspiring dedicated students in dozens of countries and on every continent except Antarctica.
+as one of the earliest music teachers offering lessons via Skype, FaceTime, and Zoom.
+I have since enjoyed troubleshooting challenges and inspiring dedicated violin, viola, fiddle, and cello students in dozens of countries and on every continent except Antarctica.

-, the creator of the educational Violin Geek Podcast
+, Violin Geek Podcast

-, and to date, have published three online courses
+, and to date, three online courses

-When I'm not playing or teaching
+When I'm not playing, composing, or teaching

 Please enjoy my site, and be in touch